anii-were/Portfolio/README.md

 # Portfolio
-Hi everyone! it's Anii from this side.
+Hi everyone!
+It's Anii from this side.
 This is my first portfolio website.
 Here, I give details about myself.Right now I'm learning JavaScript.